Skip to Content

 Doctors define Cushing's disease as a pituitary tumor causing high cortisol levels.
 Cortisol is a hormone that can affect blood pressure, stress/energy levels, inflammation, and much more.

-Hypercortisolism is when there's too much cortisol within the body.
+Hypercortisolism is when there is too much cortisol within the body.
 It can hurt a person's health.

 Your body needs cortisol.
-It's part of your "fight or flight" response (that's why it's often called the stress hormone).
+It is part of your "fight or flight" response (this is why it is often called the stress hormone).
 But too much cortisol leads to problems.

 The most common cause of Cushing's syndrome, other than medications, is a tumor in your pituitary gland.
 Called pituitary adenomas, these tumors are usually benign (not cancerous).
 The tumor on the pituitary gland tells the adrenal gland to make too much cortisol.